-This programme is designed to be flexible and fit in with a work professional's life.
-Many courses are delivered as block courses campus, with some courses also available online.
+This programme is designed to be flexible and fit in with a working professional's life.
+Many courses are delivered as block courses on campus, with some courses also available online.

-You'll further your knowledge of advanced engineering project management, economics and finance for engineers, corporate responsibility, resource efficiency and supply chain manageme
+You'll further your knowledge of advanced engineering project management, economics and finance for engineers, corporate social responsibility, resource efficiency and supply chain management.